rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

 Here is a short post, around my first integration between [SaltStack](https://www.saltstack.com) and [vRealize Automation](https://www.vmware.com/products/vrealize-automation.html).

-Expect this to be updated, as I get more experience in saltStack.
+Expect this to be updated, as I get more experience in SaltStack.

 Note [VMware](https://www.vmware.com) (The company I work for), bought SaltStack, so I don't know, what the future plans look like, and if this is the correct way going forward, to do this kind of integration.